chainwayxyz/citrea-docs/developer-documentation/deployment-guide/configure-hardhat.md

 };
 ```

 Replace `YOUR_PRIVATE_KEY` with your private key.
 Make sure to keep your private key secure and never share it with anyone.
-You can obtain a private key from your Citrea Devnet wallet (e.g., Metamask).
+You can obtain a private key from your Citrea Testnet wallet (e.g., Metamask).

 ## Implement Your Smart Contract and Deploy

 For the rest of the development process, you can follow the official Hardhat documentation to compile, deploy, test, and debug your smart contracts.
 You can find more information on the [Hardhat website](https://hardhat.org/).

-Once you have implemented your smart contract, you can deploy it to Citrea Devnet using the following command:
+Once you have implemented your smart contract, you can deploy it to Citrea Testnet using the following command:

 ```bash
 npx hardhat run --network citrea scripts/deploy.js
 ```

-This command will deploy your smart contract to the Citrea Devnet network.
-You can interact with your smart contract using the Citrea Devnet explorer or other tools.
+This command will deploy your smart contract to the Citrea Testnet network.
+You can interact with your smart contract using the Citrea Testnet explorer or other tools.

 # Congratulations!

 You have successfully configured Hardhat to work with Citrea.
-You can now start building and deploying smart contracts on Citrea Devnet.
+You can now start building and deploying smart contracts on Citrea Testnet.
 If you have any questions or need help, feel free to ask in the [Citrea Discord](https://discord.gg/citrea).